 This group's research is focused on understanding the role of proline, glutamic acid, and leucine rich protein 1 (PELP1) in breast cancer initiation.
 They have found that altered localization of PELP1 to the cytoplasm promotes breast cancer initiation in our cell culture models.
 Additionally, they have found that cytoplasmic PELP1 promotes expression in inflammatory cytokines and chemokines, which they hypothesize promotes epithelial/inflammatory cell crosstalk.
-The researchers utilize in vitro and in vivo approaches to specifically address the crosstalk between epithelial cells expressing PELP1-cyto and inflammatory cells, and how this contributes to breast cancer initiation.
+The in vitro and in vivo approaches used in this project allow the group to specifically address the crosstalk between epithelial cells expressing PELP1-cyto and inflammatory cells, and how this contributes to breast cancer initiation.
 The group's goal is that the results of these studies will be translated to develop novel breast cancer prevention strategies that target PELP1 and/or inflammatory signaling pathways downstream of PELP1.

 Additionally, the researchers hypothesize that PELP1/SRC-3 complexes act as oncogenic signaling nodes that recruit and amplify cytoplasmic signaling pathways.
 These pathways mediate chromatin remodeling and enable reprogramming of activated SR-regulated transcriptomes that are required for aberrant changes in cell fate, such as the expansion of BCSC populations.
 Thus, the researchers aim to determine how PELP1/SRC-3 complexes reprogram SR transcriptomes.
 Their data suggest that altered PELP1 signaling leads to global chromatin remodeling.
 This would enable p-SRC-3-mediated coactivation of SR-dependent transcription at gene sets that instruct BCSC expansion.
 They predict that p-SRC-3 species alter SR promoter selection.
 They will use established in vitro models and integrated state-of-the-art approaches (ATACseq, RNAseq, and ChIPseq) to determine the effects of PELP1/SRC-3 activation on global chromatin remodeling and ER/PR target gene expression.
 These studies will determine how PELP1/p-SRC-3 complexes alter chromatin and co-activate SRs at unique genes that specify BCSC activity.